expressjs/discussions/docs/adr/352-lts-strategy.md

 For the existing release lines, we will set the following phase dates:

 | Major | CURRENT | ACTIVE | MAINTENANCE | EOL |
 | ----- | ------- | ------ | ----------- | --- |
 | 4.x   |         |        | 2025-04-01 | <sup>[1]</sup> no sooner than 2026-10-01 |
 | 5.x   | 2024-09-11 | 2025-03-31 | <sup>[2]</sup>TBD | <sup>[2]</sup>TBD |
 | 6.x   | <sup>[3]</sup>TBD | | | |

-1. v4 is a special case, and we may extend MAINTENENCE support.
+1. v4 is a special case, and we may extend MAINTENANCE support.
 This date is called out to give users confidence we will not end-of-life *earlier* than this date.
-2. v5 MAINTENENCE and EOL dates are determined by when v6 is released.
+2. v5 MAINTENANCE and EOL dates are determined by when v6 is released.
 We will update them when v6 release dates are committed to.
 3. v6 work has not started yet.
-The earliers we could choose to release by this proposal is 2026-01-01.
+The earliest we could choose to release by this proposal is 2026-01-01.
 We will update these dates when we commit to them.

 ### Documentation

 The project will maintain two types of documentation for this:

-#### Project documentation for the maintainers:
+#### Project documentation for the maintainers

 This includes this doc, but also detailed things about the process that are not necessary for anyone but us.
 This documentation will live in one of two places: